AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications: Empirical Research Design

 where $R_{mt}$ is the benchmark return.
 In the implementation reported here, the benchmark is an equal-weighted portfolio of control software and infrastructure firms, which makes the abnormal-return measure directly interpretable as \emph{relative repricing within the adjacent technology-finance ecosystem}.
 Abnormal trading volume is defined as

 where the bar denotes the mean over the estimation window.

 The design considers narrow and moderate event windows, including $[0,+1]$, $[-1,+1]$, and $[-3,+3]$, with an estimation window of approximately $[-120,-20]$ trading days.
-Because the February~24,~2026 event generates the strongest market response in the data, the baseline cross-sectional specification focuses on that event:
+Because the February~24,~2026 market-validation event is the cleanest dissemination date and generates the strongest cross-sectional separation in the data, the baseline cross-sectional specification focuses on that event:

 where $Vendor_i$ identifies legacy-service providers and $Financial_i$ identifies financial-sector firms.
+The regression is estimated by ordinary least squares and reported with conventional standard errors.
 This is intentionally a reduced-form specification.
 The objective is not to claim a complete structural model, but to test whether the sign and magnitude of repricing differ systematically by exposure and business model.